 Biotech boom centered in West

-by Phil Burgess, Unabridged from the Life section of the Annapolis Capital, Sunday June 23, 1993
+by Phil Burgess, Unabridged from the Rocky Mountain News, June 23, 1993

 The western region of the United States is uniquely positioned to lead a 21st century global revolution in biotechnology.
 Biotech innovation will drive economic growth.
 It will change the way we fight disease, grow crops and achieve a clean and safe environment.